SolaceProducts/pubsubplus-kubernetes-quickstart/docs/PubSubPlusEventBrokerOperator.md

 #### Node Assignment

 No single point of failure is important for HA deployments.
 Kubernetes by default tries to spread broker pods of an HA redundancy group across Availability Zones.
 For more deterministic deployments, specific control is enabled through the `spec.nodeAssignment` section of the broker spec for the Primary, Backup and Monitor brokers where Kubernetes standard [Affinity and NodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) definitions can be provided.

+#### Enabling Pod Disruption Budget

+In an HA deployment with Primary, Backup and Monitor nodes, a minimum of two nodes need to be available to reach quorum.
+Specifying a [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) is recommended to limit situations where quorum may be lost.

+This can be enabled setting the `spec.podDisruptionBudgetForHA` parameter to `true`.
+This will create a PodDisruptionBudget resource adapted to the broker deployment's needs, that is the number of minimum available pods set to two.
+Note that the parameter is ignored for a non-HA deployment.

 ### Container Images